forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 **Prerequisites:** Make sure this user has no roles assigned to them.
 **Description:** Basic user with no roles.

-8. Let's go back to Test Script by using ServiceNow's Histoy Tab in the left navbar. **Click** the clock in the left navbar.
+9. Let's go back to Test Script by using ServiceNow's Histoy Tab in the left navbar. **Click** the clock in the left navbar.

-9. Select the **Test Script - Verify Service Desk Managers group, users, and roles** record in the history list.
+10. Select the **Test Script - Verify Service Desk Managers group, users, and roles** record in the history list.

-10. Scroll to the bottom of the Test Script to the **M2M Test Script Scenarios** related list and clicking **New** .
+11. Scroll to the bottom of the Test Script to the **M2M Test Script Scenarios** related list and clicking **New** .

 ![relative](images/create_m2m_scenario.PNG)

-11. In the M2M Test Script Scenario form we select the Scenario magnifying glass and search for our created Scenario and Press **Submit**
+12. In the M2M Test Script Scenario form we select the Scenario magnifying glass and search for our created Scenario and Press **Submit**

 ![relative](images/m2m_scenario_complete_form.PNG)

-12. Now the Test Scripts, M2M Test Script Scenarios should have newly inserted Scenario of Beth Anglin.
+13. Now the Test Scripts, M2M Test Script Scenarios should have newly inserted Scenario of Beth Anglin.
 Do the same steps for Alfonso Griglen.

 ![relative](images/test_script_m2m_scenarios.PNG)

-13. The next step is creating couple of Test Steps.
+14. The next step is creating couple of Test Steps.
 Go back to the Test Script form and select **Test Step** next to M2M Test Script Scenarios and click on **New**.

-14. In the new Test Step record make sure the fields are filled out with the below information.
+15. In the new Test Step record make sure the fields are filled out with the below information.
 Verify the information in the form and click **Submit**.

 ![relative](images/test_step_record.PNG)

 **Number:** 1
-**Description:** Login as Beth
+**Description:** Impersonate Beth Anglin
-**Input Values:** username=beth.anglin password=Knowledge20
+**Input Values:** username=beth.anglin
-**Expected Results:** Should login to ServiceNow UI
+**Expected Results:** Once Beth Anglin is impersonated, you should be redirected to her account ServiceNow Desktop UI.
 **Actual Results:**

-15. Repeat the process of filling the Test Step with the following information, and press **insert and stay** on the top bar.
+16. Repeat the process of filling the Test Step with the following information, and press **insert and stay** on the top bar.

 **Number:** 2
 **Description:** Navigate to Incidents > Create New